The facts about HIV and AIDS and why we make a big deal about it on December 1st.

 There are groups of people who face a higher risk of getting HIV than others – there are more cases of HIV in some communities of men who have sex with men and black African communities.
 This is how most STIs work, they affect groups of people, because that group of people have sex with each other.
 Other illnesses work in the same way – ever wondered why so many people get colds in the first couple of weeks of school, college or uni?

 So it makes sense for sexual health organisations to target the groups most affected because if that group gets tested and treated then it can dramatically reduce the overall number of people with an infection.
 This is actually what has happened in the last couple of years as you can see in the stats here.
 So that’s why we talk about some groups being at higher risk in order to protect those people.
 Other people stigmatise those groups by saying that AIDS only affects them, or that all members of that group have AIDS, this does the opposite of protecting them and is a way of deliberately hurting them – just like other forms of racism, homophobia and biphobia.

 Just because some communities face a higher risk of HIV, doesn’t mean that it’s only those communities that are at risk of HIV, anyone having sex with anyone is at risk of HIV, simply because many people don’t know that they have it.
-For example, last year in England a quarter of new HIV diagnoses were female.
+For example, last year in England around 38% of new cases of HIV were in straight men and women.
 Just because some groups are at a higher risk of HIV, doesn’t mean that other groups are not at risk at all.

 AIDS is not just an illness

 So AIDS is more than just an illness, it’s a symbol of how stigma and discrimination work.
 It’s also an example of how health inequalities work.
 If you look at the history of Aids in this excellent timeline by Avert, you’ll see how regular people had to fight really really hard to get treatment.